Residency Program in Anesthesia and Critical Patient Care

 No data are available to provide any meaningful information in this category.

 Courses of activities:

-The Anesthesiology residency program at UC Davis adhere to the Residency Training Standards established by ACVA.
+The Anesthesiology residency program at UC Davis adhere to the Residency Training Standards established by ACVAA.
 The resident will spend a minimum of 94 weeks on primary anesthesia clinical duty, under the supervision of board certified anesthesiologists.
-After hours duties are shared by 4 residents and 1 after hours anesthesiologist; the residents are currently assigned 50-60 after hours shifts (weekday night, weekend day+night) per year.
+After hours duties are shared by 4 residents and 2 after hours anesthesiologists; the residents are currently assigned 50-60 after hours shifts (weekday night, weekend day+night) per year.
 In addition to the clinical rotations in the anesthesia services, residents rotate in small animal critical care medicine, radiology, cardiology, companion exotic and avian pet medicine, zoo medicine, laboratory animal medicine, human anesthesia, and human pain medicine.